ankur-gupta/ankur-gupta.github.io/_posts/2015-06-16-never-trust-the-row-names-of-a-dataframe-in-R.md

     [1] "a" "b" "c" "d" "e"
     ```

 2. Attempt to set non-unique row names fails.
+But this doesn't mean that the row names of a dataframe cannot be made non-unique (see the next section).

     ```
     > rownames(df) <- rep(1, 5)